 - The stress of political disunity

-Although Goodworth published his work in 1986, his list of six stressors is very relevant for today.
+Although Goodworth published his work in 1986, his list of six show events that are showing stressors that are happening today.

 - Barry A. Farber, ed., Stress and Burnout in the Human Service Professions (London: Pergamon Press, 1983), ix.